munificent/craftinginterpreters/book/local-variables.md

 <aside name="static">

 You can look at static types as an extreme example of this trend.
-A statically typed language takes all of the type analysis and type error handling and sorts it all out during compilation.
+A statically-typed language takes all of the type analysis and type error handling and sorts it all out during compilation.
 Then the runtime doesn't have to waste any time checking that values have the proper type for their operation.
-In fact, in some statically typed languages, you don't even *know* the type at runtime.
+In fact, in some statically-typed languages, you don't even *know* the type at runtime.
 The compiler completely erases any representation of a value's type leaving just the bare bits.

 </aside>